tolkieniansam/samara-470/README.md

-# sam-470
+# samara-470
-Folder of all 470-related materials
+Folder of all 470-related materials (mostly assignments)